-The Peripheral Pin Select feature is used with a range of up to 44 pins, depending on the particular device and its pin count.
-Pins that support the Peripheral Pin Select feature include the designation, "RPn" or "RPln", in their full pin designation, where "n" is the remappable pin number.
-"RP" is used to designate pins that support both remappable input and output functions, while "RPI" indicates pins that support remappable input functions only.
+The Peripheral Pin Select feature is used with a range of up to 25 pins, depending on the particular device and its pin count.
+Pins that support the Peripheral Pin Select feature include the designation "RPn" in their full pin designation, where "n" is the remappable pin number.